John-Abbott-College/pia-ai-kits-2022/README.md

 Codebase organization:

 - **hardware-testing:** Testing of individual hardware sensors and actuators.
-- **flatform-testing:** Testing of specific AI flatforms or frameworks.
+- **platform-testing:** Testing of specific AI flatforms or frameworks.

 ## Development & Testing

-- Include a brief description of each test in the Readme contained in `hardware-testing` or `flatform-testing`
+- Include a brief description of each test in the Readme contained in `hardware-testing` or `platform-testing`
 - If a test is larger than a single file, create a folder.
 - Use python virtual environments for specific tests and update `requirements.txt` once done.